conan-io/conan-io.github.io/_posts/2019-05-09-Conan-extension-for-Visual-Studio.markdown

 This extension provides smooth integration between Conan and your Visual Studio project.
-It will detect a ``conanfile.py`` or ``conanfile.txt`` in the solution, retrieve the requirements and generate the `.prop` file to be included in your solution.
+It will detect a ``conanfile.py`` or ``conanfile.txt`` in the solution, retrieve the requirements and generate the `.props` file to be included in your solution.

 ## Install and configure